dinde451/jarr.d1/Jarulfs_Guide.md

 #### Little Girl

-If you have activated the hidden quests (see chapter 1.2), you will find a little girl standing close to the bridge just above the one that leads to the Hive.
+If you have activated the hidden quests (see CHAPTER_LINK_hidden-quests-and-characters-in-hellfire), you will find a little girl standing close to the bridge just above the one that leads to the Hive.
 She will only appear once you have been to the Hive.
 When you kill the Hork Demon on level 3 of the Nest, he will drop Theodore,